Yizack/mailchannels/docs/modules/emails.md

     >
     > You can use the [`html-to-text`](https://www.npmjs.com/package/html-to-text) package to convert your HTML content to plain text.
   - `mustaches`: Data to be used if the email is a mustache template, key-value pairs of variables to set for template rendering.
+  - `transactional`: Mark these messages as transactional or non-transactional.
+In order for a message to be marked as non-transactional, it must have exactly one recipient per personalization, and it must be DKIM signed.
+400 Bad Request will be returned if there are more than one recipient in any personalization for non-transactional messages.
+If a message is marked as non-transactional, it changes the sending process as follows:
+    List-Unsubscribe headers will be added.
 - `dryRun`: When set to `true`, the email will not be sent.
 Instead, the fully rendered message will be returned in the `data` property of the response.
   > [!TIP]
   > Use `dryRun` to test your email message before sending it.